harness/developer-hub/docs/feature-flags/ff-using-flags/ff-target-management/add-targets.md

 This topic describes how to add targets to an Environment in the Harness UI.
 After you’ve added the target, you can add it to a [Target Group](add-target-groups.md) or to a [Feature Flag](/docs/feature-flags/ff-using-flags/ff-target-management/targeting-users-with-flags).

 :::info note
- While you can add targets using the Harness UI, you typically add them and define their attributes in your application's code using a Feature Flag SDK.
+ While you can add targets using the Harness UI, this method is not the main one for adding targets.
+You typically add targets and define their attributes in your application using a Feature Flag SDK.
 The targets added in your code are discovered automatically and populated in the Harness UI.
 For an example, go to [Add a target](/docs/feature-flags/ff-sdks/server-sdks/integrate-feature-flag-with-java-sdk#add-a-target) using the Java server SDK.
 :::

 ## Add a target